hazelcast/hazelcast-reference-manual/src/Simulator-CoordinatorRemote.md

 ### Killing workers

 It is possible to kill one or more members while doing a test.
-In such cases it is probably best to drive the test through a client.
+This is useful for resilience testing for example.
+In such cases it is probably best to use clients as drivers.
 Example:

 ```
 coordinator-remote worker-start --count 4